Kindness. Dignity. Respect. Helping people & animals.

 The love and positive journey could extend to people around us.
 The animals have therapeutic qualities.
 Anyone who spends time with animals will tell you how much of a positive influence they can have on ones life.

-The Hugs Foundations brought on board a team of mental health care professionals and therapists to extend their positive reach to people.
+The Hugs Foundations brought on board a team of mental health and well-being intervention support workers to extend their positive reach to people.
 Again, our culture and belief at The Hugs Foundation is to recognise a need and ensure we provide professional expertise to deliver that service.

 Combining the rehabilitation of the animals with their qualities they can bring to people suffering with mental health issues such as depression, PTSD, low confidence and low self esteem meaning our hugs reach so much further.
 Working in many different ways with 1-2-1 sessions, group therapy, schools and the local community, we can not only change the lives of the animals but also change the lives of people.

 With your help The Hugs Foundation can reach its goal to continue to grow and touch the lives of many.
-Bringing positive change to the local community in Bodmin and grow to a full centre of rehabilitation.
+Bringing positive change to the local community and grow to a full centre of rehabilitation.

 Please let us know how The Hugs Foundation can help you.